 - Debris-filled gutters holding water against the sheets

-We survey before we quote, and sometimes the survey says no. If sheets are perforated, if corrosion has eaten through both layers of a lap, or if the underside of the roof is rusting from condensation as fast as the topside is from rain, a coating will only hide a failing roof.
-In those cases sheet replacement or an over-roof is the honest recommendation, and that is what we will tell you, with photographs to show why.
-We would rather lose a coating job than treat a roof that cannot be saved.
+We always survey before we quote, and sometimes that survey tells us a coating won’t cut it.
+If the sheets are perforated, if the corrosion has eaten through both layers of a lap, or if the underside of the roof is rusting from condensation as fast as the topside is from rain, a coating will just hide a failing roof.
+In those cases, we’ll tell you honestly that sheet replacement or an over-roof is the right call, and we’ll show you the photos to prove why.
+We’d rather lose a coating job than treat a roof that can’t be saved.